 The phrase is used to recover your cryptocurrency, using either the same wallet or a different one.

 The files must be safely secured on a computer via encryption to prevent unwanted access.

 Import and sweep are methods of transferring a private key onto a software wallet.
 Import keeps the Bitcoin on the original private key, while Sweep sends the Bitcoins to a new private key connected to the software wallet.
 As a rule of thumb, sweeping is more recommended than importing.
 That’s importing and sweeping in a nutshell.

 All methods mean that you are in full control of your bitcoin and crypto.
 The main benefit being that you can essentially be your own bank without anyone telling you otherwise.

-What is the Future of Cryptocurrency?
+10. What is the future of crypto?

 Unless you happen to come across a crystal ball, it’s impossible to know what the future holds.
 However, that won’t stop people from building the industry and speculating on what’s to come.